 (b) any other location on the premises within 30 m of that building or that part of the building.

-(2) For the purposes of paragraph (a) of the definition of sensitive site in subregulation (1), a building, or a part of a building, that is inhabited in contravention of the Health Act 1911 section 136 or 144, or any other enactment relating to the use of buildings for human habitation, is taken not to be used for a noise sensitive purpose.
+(2) For the purposes of paragraph (a) of the definition of sensitive site in subregulation (1), a building, or a part of a building, that is inhabited in contravention of the Health (Miscellaneous Provisions) Act 1911 section 136 or 144, or any other enactment relating to the use of buildings for human habitation, is taken not to be used for a noise sensitive purpose.

 (3) The provisions of this regulation have effect in relation to airblast levels in place of regulation 7.